JiwooL0920/Notes/README.md

-testing sync with git 2
+Testing autocommit sync with ipad